Ruben2776/PicView/.github/README.md

 Integrated color tool to quickly pick a color from the shown image.

- > The interface can be toggled to just show the image by pressing `Alt + Z`. <br> For images with a transparent background, the background can be changed to a checkerboard background, a dark background or a white background by pressing `T`.

-Drag and drop from files Windows explorer or your browser.
-You can also hold `Ctrl` to drag currently viewed image to your file system.

-You can Change how the application sorts through the files from the context menu.

-Copy `Ctrl + C`, Move `Ctrl + X`, Paste `Ctrl + V` images, file paths, web addresses or base64 images.

-Image rotation by pressing `Up`, `Down` || `W`, `S`.

-Flip image back and forth (horizontally) by pressing `F`.

-View and access most recent files in the contextmenu, including ones from web addresses.

 Quickly crop images by pressing `C`.

-Toggleable scroll function by pressing `X` <br>
-Scroll function supports auto scroll, by `middle mouse` clicking.

-Rename/move files `F2`, for easy file management of photos/images.

 <h2>Display Image Info</h2>